 Timeline

-If this project proceeds, installation would likely happen when the road is repaved through the city’s Pavement Preservation Program, which is scheduled to happen in 2026 or 2027.
+The design of the speed cushions started in spring 2025.
+Installation will likely happen when the road is repaved through the city’s Pavement Preservation Program, which is scheduled to happen in 2026 or 2027.
 Once locations of cushions have been finalized, the project team will notify homeowners who are next to a proposed speed cushion.